Kinovea/kinovea-docs/source/comparison/synchronization.rst

 .. image:: /images/observation/compare-syncpoint.png

-During joint-playback, the synchronization mechanism means one video may start and/or end playing before the other.
+During joint-playback, one video may start and/or end playing before the other.
+They will then join up at the end of their respective loop and restart the cycle.

 To perform joint frame-by-frame navigation, move the cursor in the joint timeline or use the joint controls buttons.